BrandonMurugan/proteomestats/README.md

 # proteomestats
-Packages for statistical analysis of proteomic  data
+Functions for statistical analysis of proteomic  data